Become A Makeup Artist for Photography and Print Ads

 - Makeup artists are an integral part of the crew, so on-set etiquette (which you’ll learn at MTA, as part of our Level I and Level II makeup training courses) is critical.

 - If you’re an assistant makeup artist on a shoot, it’s unethical to hand out business cards.
-You’re not there to promote your business; instead, you’re there to help the makeup artist who hired you look their best!
+You’re not there to promote your business; instead, you’re there to help the makeup artist who hired you

 Please note: The Makeup Training Academy is located in the Dallas metro area.